Healthdirect Free Australian health advice you can count on.

 Can PPP be prevented?

-You can reduce the risk of developing PPP by seeing your doctor for early treatment of any short-term or intermittent pelvic pain you experience.
-For example, see your doctor to investigate painful periods in teenagers.
+You can lower your chance of getting PPP by seeing your doctor for early treatment of any short-term or intermittent (comes and goes) pelvic pain you experience.

 Resources and support